assafsauer/Istio-Security-Mesh-Automated/README.md

-# orchestrate/automate security and Authorization based Envoy Proxy Logs.
+#  Automation of Networkpolicies/Authorization based Envoy Proxy Logs.

 the combination of Networkpolices and Authorization policies might be the ultimate approach for securing/isolting microservices.